pusher-community/real-time-laravel/activity-streams/simple-auth.md

 To give an activity more context it's important to know who is triggering that activity.
 So, we need some form of authentication resulting in an associated logged in user.

-For each component we add to an application we increase its complexity.
+For each component we add to an application we increase its complexity - something we want to avoid in this workshop.
 For that reason we're going to avoid adding a database dependency.
 Instead, we're going to use social login using the [Socialite](https://github.com/laravel/socialite/) package and simply store the authenticated user information in the `Session`. **This isn't a production grade solution**, but it helps us get simple authentication added to our application in super-quick time.

 <i class="fa fa-rocket fa-2"></i> Since [GitHub](https://github.com) is referred to in the Socialite documentation we're going to use it for our social login.
 So, you'll need a GitHub account.